-- Allow Everbridge to send Push Notifications - Select "Find an organization or subscription" Search Broward College - Select Broward College - Log in with your Everbridge username and password or select the option to create them now if you do not have credentials.
+- Allow Everbridge to send Push Notifications - Select "Find an organization or subscription" - Search Broward College Select Broward College - Log in with your Everbridge username and password or select the option to create them now if you do not have credentials.

-EMERGENCY QUICK GUIDES
+EMERGENCY RESPONSE GUIDES

-In classrooms across Broward College, there are emergency quick guides which provide specific procedures to ensure that during an emergency students, faculty, and staff have the instructions they need to respond appropriately.
-Included within the emergency quick guides are response actions for severe weather, hazardous material incidents, medical emergencies, dangerous individuals/active shooters, fires, bomb threats, and other general emergencies.
+In classrooms across Broward College, there are emergency response guides that provide specific information and procedures to ensure that during an emergency students, faculty, and staff have the guidelines they need to respond appropriately.
+The emergency response guides have response protocols for severe weather, hazardous material medical emergencies, individuals/active shooters, fires, bomb threats, and other general emergencies.
 It is recommended that students, faculty, and staff become familiar with the information contained in these guides prior to an actual emergency.
-Reading and understanding the information is important to ensuring an effective response.
+It is important to read and understand the information to ensure an effective response.